KallosLaszlo/palia_garden/README.md

 ### Option 1: Download Pre-built Executable (Recommended)
 1. Go to [Releases](https://github.com/KallosLaszlo/palia_garden/releases)
 2. Download the latest `PaliaGardenOptimizer.exe`
+3. **Windows SmartScreen Warning**: Since the executable is not digitally signed, Windows may show a security warning
+   - Click "More info" → "Run anyway" to bypass this warning
+   - This is normal for new applications - the software is safe to run
-3. Run it directly - no Python installation needed!
+4. Run it directly - no Python installation needed!
-4. Configuration is automatically saved to `%LOCALAPPDATA%\PaliaGardenOptimizer\`
+5. Configuration is automatically saved to `%LOCALAPPDATA%\PaliaGardenOptimizer\`

 ### Option 2: Run from Source (Development)
 ```bash